handrews/OpenAPI-Specification/src/oas.md

 #### HTTP Status Codes

 The HTTP Status Codes are used to indicate the status of the executed operation.
-Status codes SHOULD be selected from the available status codes registered in the [[IANA Status Code Registry]].
+Status codes SHOULD be selected from the available status codes registered in the [[IANA-HTTP-STATUS-CODES|IANA Status Code Registry]].

 #### Responses Object Example